Libera-Chat/libera-chat.github.io/content/_guides/creatingchannels.md

 The default modes set on a new channel are `+Cnst`.

+`C` blocks CTCP commands other than the `/me` action, such as channel-wide queries of client info.

+`n` prevents people who are not in the channel from sending messages to it.

+`s` prevents the channel from being discoverable through channel lists, allowing you to choose when your channel is ready to be public.
+**If you want your channel to be [searched for](/guides/findingchannels), please remove this mode**.

+`t` limits channel topic changes to those with operator status.

 To set channel modes, you use `/mode <#channelname> [+|-]<mode>`.

 For example, during a spambot attack you might choose to only allow users who